-It's important to customize your backup/business continuity to any data protection needs specific to your client's industry.
+It's important to customise your backup/business continuity to any data protection needs specific to your client's industry.
 Here are a few talking points related to specific industries you can use to tailor your conversation.

-Healthcare Top Target MSPs report healthcare as the most vulnerable industry in 2023.
-Compliance fines Healthcare organizations face hefty fines and penalties for HIPAA violations (fines can be in the millions).
-Lives are at stake Ransomware attacks have crippled hospital patient care systems. \$ Financial Vulnerable industry Businesses in the financial industry experienced a 1,318% year-on- year increase in ransomware attacks. #2 target The finance industry had the second highest average cost per breach, trailing only health care.12 Drop in share performance Finance and payment companies saw the largest drop in share performance after a breach.
-Retail and hospitality Lost sales 66% of retailers paid the ransom after a ransomware attack due to threat of lost sales.18 Vulnerable point of sale info Most valuable info from hospitality businesses includes client information, passport information, and credit card numbers.
+Healthcare Top Target Healthcare is reported to be the most vulnerable industry in 2023.
+15 Compliance fines Healthcare organisations face hefty fines and penalties for data protection breaches (fines can be in the millions).
+Lives are at stake Ransomware attacks have crippled hospital patient care systems.
+Financial Vulnerable industry Businesses in the financial industry experienced a 1,318% year-on-year increase in ransomware attacks.16 #2 target The finance industry had the second highest average cost per breach, trailing only health care.
+12 Drop in share performance Finance and payment companies saw the largest drop in share performance.
+Retail and hospitality Lost sales 66% of retailers paid the ransom after a ransomware attack due to the threat of lost sales.
+18 Vulnerable point of sale info Most valuable info from hospitality businesses includes client information, passport information and credit card numbers.